What is the dark side of entrepreneurship?

 We leave our jobs out of frustration, salary issues, family issues and many other reasons.

-I hated coding but it was not a reason big enough to leave my job.
+I wasn’t very fond of my job but it was not a reason big enough to leave my job.

 For me, the fascination to do something of my own was bigger than any of the issues I mentioned above.